threefoldfoundation/www_freeflow_life/content/node/index.md

 ## BE THE <br> INTERNET

-By simply plugging in a FreeFlow Node, you can provide the services that the world’s largest tech companies provide billions of users.
+By simply plugging in a FreeFlow Node, you can provide the services that the world’s largest tech companies provide to billions of users.

 <br>